Planning a solo trip to Marrakech, Morocco? Here’s everything you need to know for your visit:

 GETTING AROUND

 - Petit taxis are the first introduction to the art of haggling in Marrakech.
-The driver should always agree to use the meter, which starts at Dh 1.70 with every successive 100 metres charged a further Dh0.24.
+The driver should always agree to use the meter.

 MARRAKECH NIGHTLIFE